bkowalczyk21/engineering-portfolio/src/content/posts/2022-05-10-vybe-social-app.md

 ```
 <center><span style="color:#777777;"> Post Creation And Homepage </span></center>

-## What Seprates Vybe
+## What Separates Vybe

-Every mainstream social media platoform comes out with a tailored feed based on what they think is best for you.
-I will give credit to their almagamations of state-of-the-art machine learning algorithnms, but their uninhibited usage of a user's every move can become **intrusive!** Furthermore, these algorithms pigeonhole content, leading users to a believe they are a type of person they are not.
+Every mainstream social media platform comes out with a tailored feed based on what they think is best for you.
+I will give credit to their amalgamations of state-of-the-art machine learning algorithms, but their uninhibited usage of a user's every move can become **intrusive!** Furthermore, these algorithms pigeonhole content, leading users to a believe they are a type of person they are not.

 Vybe turns the tables, letting user's _control their media feed_ and disperse content to populations excited about that category of media.

 Some exciting features:
  - Pick and choose the type of posts you would like to see
  - Social media and news feeds all in one platform
- - Media categories updated regurarly
+ - Media categories updated algorithms
  - Zero malicious data collection

 ## **[<ins> Download Vybe</ins>](https://apps.apple.com/us/app/vybe-social/id1574283636)** now!